FRAMEWORK

 1. 💰 Tackle Financial Logistics

-Take stock of your current financial situation-calculate how long your severance and savings can help you stay afloat.
+Take stock of your current financial situation and how long your severance and savings can help you stay afloat.

 Apply online for unemployment benefits ASAP because they are notoriously slow to kick in.
 Your eligibility for unemployment benefits and the amount you’ll receive depends on where you live.
 Check your individual state's laws to confirm what you can get.